flatearththeatre/x-clock/README.md

 Default OSC port: 1337

+### Show IP Address
+Since this will generally be run headlessly (without a keyboard and monitor), it can be inconvenient to discover the clock's IP address.
+By shorting GPIO Pin 25 to ground at startup you can trigger the clock to display its current IP.
+The IP address will be scrolled across the screen.
+This can be stopped by issuing the `/showip 0` OSC command.
+I do not recommend running with Pin 25 grounded during normal operation as it would be awkward if the clock were to reboot during a show and start displaying its IP address, but it can be useful when first setting up.

 ### Web controller
 This is also bundled with a web interface to control the clock.
 All of the below OSC commands are implemented in the UI, as well as a preview which can be toggled (note: the preview adds CPU load to the Raspberry Pi and may result in increased flickering when enabled).

 The UI features a command log which shows the OSC command issued.
 This can be helpful in programming show controllers such as QLab which support [OSC Cues](https://qlab.app/docs/v5/networking/network-cues/).

-The web interface is exposed on port 80, so it should be accessible in the browser on the same network as the Pi by visiting `http://{IP-Of-Clock}}` (If your network supports mDNS, you may be able to access it at `http://{HOSTNAME}.local`; e.g. http://xclock.local).
+The web interface is exposed on port 80, so it should be accessible in the browser on the same network as the Pi by visiting `http://{IP-Of-Clock}}` (See above for help determining the IP address).
+If your network supports mDNS, you may be able to access it at `http://{HOSTNAME}.local`; e.g. http://xclock.local.

 ### OSC Commands Reference